© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Buckinghamshire Grim's Ditch: 176m long section south west of White House Farm is a scheduled monument protected by Historic England under reference 1020885.
 View the official record →

-Buckinghamshire Grim's Ditch is a linear earthwork consisting of a bank and ditch system typical of Iron Age defensive or territorial boundaries.
+Buckinghamshire Grim's Ditch is a linear earthwork of probable Iron Age date forming part of the extensive system of defensive or territorial boundaries known as Grim's Ditch that runs across the Chilterns.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020885.

 Buckinghamshire Grim's Ditch: 176m long section south west of White House Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020885.